-In addition to its commitment to invest in organic growth, the Company also plans to augment its breadth of service offerings and depth of operations by selectively and strategically pursuing sound acquisition opportunities.
-In evaluating such opportunities, the Company will consider, among other factors, whether the potential target company has synergies with the Company's existing operational platform, whether the potential target will enable the Company to grow its customer base and market share in existing businesses, whether it will provide the Company with the platform or know-how to expand into new business areas, and whether it will provide synergies in terms of efficiencies and revenue generation.
-The Company believes that prudent investment in strategic acquisitions will bring attractive returns to its revenues, profit and growth over the medium to long term.
+In addition to its commitment to invest in organic growth, the Group also plans to augment its breadth of service offerings and depth of operations by selectively and strategically pursuing sound acquisition opportunities.
+In evaluating such opportunities, The Group will consider, among other factors, whether the potential target company has synergies with LBC Express' existing operational platform, whether the potential target will enable LBC Express to grow its customer base and market share in existing businesses, whether it will provide LBC Express with the platform or know-how to expand into new business areas, and whether it will provide synergies in terms of efficiencies and revenue generation.
+The Group believes that prudent investment in strategic acquisitions will bring attractive returns to its revenues, profit and growth over the medium to long term.